docs/nav.toml

 The main purpose of this ZAP is to sketch out the authoring experience for navigation in Zensical.
 Of course, an improved authoring experience will also have an impact on the user experience, as increased degrees of freedom will enable authors to make better choices in their designs of the navigation.

 This ZAP focuses on how navigation is configured.
 Where necessary, we add simple wireframe prototypes to show what a configuration will result in.
 The purpose of this ZAP is not to outline a visual design for navigation in Zensical.
-Such a re-design will only be done once we move to a component system to replace the Jinja templates.

 Access to full proposals requires a Zensical Spark membership